 Anything above 40 breaths per minute while your dog is at rest, is considered abnormal and worth investigating.

 That said, pet parents need to keep in mind that not all panting is bad.
-Panting helps your dog to regulate their body temperature, cooling them down and allowing water and heat to evaporate from the tongue, the mouth, and upper respiratory tract.
+Panting helps your dog to regulate their body temperature, cooling them down and allowing water and heat to evaporate from the tongue, the mouth, and the upper respiratory tract.

 Unlike people, your dog doesn't sweat to cool down, instead, they need to breathe fast to allow air to circulate efficiently through the body.
 Rapid breathing allows a dog’s body to get back to a normal temperature.